-In addition the Company determined the sale constituted the sale of a business in accordance with ASC 805.
-In connection with the transaction, the Company allocated \$394,000 of goodwill to assets held for sale.
+The Company determined the sale constituted the sale of a business in accordance with ASC 805.
+The Company performed an evaluation to determine if the sale constituted discontinued operations and concluded that the sale did not represent a major strategic shift, and accordingly it was not considered to be discontinued operations.
+In connection with the transaction, the Company allocated \$394,000 of goodwill which was a component of the gain on the sale.
 The allocation was based on the fair value of the assets sold relative to the fair value of the Detection reporting unit as of the date of the agreement, based on the guidance from ASC 350-20-40-3.